 1. Take a day off each week.

+No matter what, take some time off each week.
+Jesus had to rest, so do you.
 Take some time to be with people who are not a part of your church.
 Consider joining a civic group such as the Jaycees, Kiwanis, etc. Being a part of a civic organization can be good for ministry but that should not be the primary purpose of your membership.
 Make friends with people outside of your church circle.

 4. Read non-theological books.